John Singer Sargent: Portrait Paintings of the Wealthy

 John Singer Sargent was born in 1856 in Italy, although his parents were American.
 He studied painting in Europe, and exhibited portraits in Paris while he was still in his 20s.

-In 1884, however, the public reacted badly to one of his paintings, the Madame X; which at the time was considered a scandalous portrayal of one of Paris’ leading celebutantes.
+In 1884, however, the public reacted badly to one of his paintings.
+At the time, the painting below entitled Madame X, was considered a scandalous portrayal of one of Paris’ leading celebutantes.

 Madame X by John Singer Sargent